|

 Future Transport aircraft for the RAF the A400m built by Airbus Military (Previously Future Large Aircraft - FLA)

-The A400M should provide tactical and strategic mobility to all three Services.
-The capabilities required of the A400M include; the ability to operate from well established airfields and semi-prepared rough landing areas in extreme climates and all weather by day and night; to carry a variety of vehicles and other equipment, freight, and troops over extended ranges; to be capable of air dropping paratroops and equipment; and to be capable of being unloaded with the minimum of ground handling equipment.
+The A400M will provide tactical and strategic mobility to all three Services.
+Atlas’s capabilities will enable the aircraft to operate from well established airfields and semi-prepared rough landing areas in extreme climates and all weather by day and night; to carry a variety of vehicles and other equipment, freight, and troops over extended ranges; to be capable of air dropping paratroops and equipment; and to be capable of being unloaded with the minimum of ground handling equipment.

 Photos Copyright Airbus Military SL